lvrfrc87/git-acp-ansible/README.md

             - Git branch where perform git push.
         type: str
         default: main
+    merge:
+        description:
+            - Name of the branch that should be merged into the current branch.
+Perform merge from given branch into current branch.
+        type: str
+        version_added: "3.0.0"
     pull:
         description:
             - Perform a git pull before pushing.